 SAP HANA

-[The Data Management Survey 22 results, not included in Data Management Survey 23] SAP was founded in 1972 as a business applications company but really came into prominence in the 1990s with the ERP boom.
+SAP was founded in 1972 as a business applications company but really came into prominence in the 1990s with the ERP boom.
 Its ERP solution (R/3) was first released in 1992.
-The vendor now employs more than 100,000 people worldwide and had revenues of $27.3 billion in 2020.
+The vendor employs more than 100,000 people worldwide and had revenues of $30.87 billion in 2022.
 Today, SAP is one of the largest business software vendors in the world.

-SAP started to develop its own database in 2008, led by the Hasso Plattner Institute and Stanford University.
-In 2010, SAP HANA was launched as an in-memory database and ‘application development platform for the processing of high-volume data in real time’.
+SAP’s original strategy was to view BI as an extension of its all-inclusive ERP offerings.
+In 1998, it launched SAP Business Warehouse (BW), a completely packaged, plug-and-play BI solution designed to complement SAP ERP applications.
+SAP HANA was launched in 2010 as an in-memory database and ‘application development platform for the processing of high-volume data in real time’.
 Originally, SAP HANA was available as an appliance only.
 It has since evolved over many iterations into a universal data platform that is the data back end for almost all SAP business applications.
-SAP HANA leverages all the advantages that an in-memory approach can offer, while being 100 percent ACID-compliant (atomicity, consistency, isolation and durability).
-Today, SAP HANA can be easily installed on standard hardware, and is also available as an ‘Express Edition’, free to use for development and productive use for up to 32 GB of RAM.
+SAP HANA leverages all the advantages that an in-memory approach can offer.

 User & Use Cases